elsa-workflows/elsa-documentation/src/pages/index.md

 ## Basic usage

-Besides the ability to execute workflows from a host as demonstarted in the quickstart, the most direct way to run a workflow is to use the `IWorkflowRunner` service from your application.
+Besides the ability to execute workflows from a host as demonstrated in the quickstart, the most direct way to run a workflow is to use the `IWorkflowRunner` service from your application.
 For example:

 ```clike
 using Elsa.Extensions;